CryptoLeagueUSA/BTCS/README.md

-BITCOIN integration/staging tree SAME AS PTC
+BITCOIN integration/staging tree SAME AS PTC, BTCS and Bitcoins